 Although that’s not reflected in the content in this blog, I love science fiction especially cyberpunk and Japanese animation and superhero graphic novels and dystopian futures and ….
 The name of the blog, Island in the Net, is taken from a novel, Islands in the Net, written in 1988 by science fiction author, Bruce Sterling.
 It is a story of “data pirates, mercenaries, nanotechnology, weaponry, and post-millennial voodoo”.
 It represents a future where people can use the Internet to topple governments, change lives and make history.

 I’m an avid photographer and if the weather suits me, I spend my free time increasing my knowledge of photography.
 I take a camera bag with me everywhere.
-I prefer natural light and outdoor photography but I’m comfortable shooting anything that interests me.
-This blog is filled with images I’ve taken in and around the woods and streets of Princeton Township and Montgomery Township.
+I prefer natural light and outdoor photography but I’m comfortable shooting anything that interests me; street, long exposure, architecture.

 I take photos on a regular basis both for my self and for others.
 I do almost all of my editing and exporting from my iMac.
 As far as gear goes, I use two different cameras: my iPhone and my Fuji XT-2.
 Previously I owned a Nikon D5100.

 I use many different lenses.
-My lenses aren’t super expensive lenses but they’re extremely versatile when it comes to general photography.
-Probably 90% of the photos I take were with one of two Nikon lenses — an AF-S Nikkor 35mm f/1.8G DX and AF-S Nikkor 85mm f/1.8G.
 I sold all my kit and switched to Fujifilm.
 I currently shoot with a Fujifilm XF16-55mm F2.8 WR LM.

 I also shoot with my iPhone.
-I enjoy this kind of casual photography, snapping things and sharing them with my friends and family, and playing around with various filters and editing apps such as VSCO Cam and Photogene on my iPhone.
+I enjoy this kind of casual photography, snapping things and sharing them with my friends and family, and playing around with Adobe Lightroom on my iPhone.

 In 2006, I was diagnosed with Type 1 (LADA) diabetes, an autoimmune type of diabetes.
 I’m learning to live with it.
 I have a Medtronic 670G insulin pump and GuardianLink CGMS to help me manage my diabetes.
 I occasionally post articles about my diabetes tech.